-- "Applicable Laws" means all applicable provisions of law, domestic or foreign, including, without limitation, the Securities Policies. - "Available Funds" means, at any time, the Gross Proceeds of the Offering less any selling commissions and fees and the expenses of the Offering, all as more particularly described in the table under "Item 1 Use of Available Funds". - "BCBCA" means the Business Corporations Act (British Columbia), as amended, supplemented, restated and in effect from time to time. - "CIRO" means the Canadian Investment Regulatory Organization which is the successor of both the Investment Industry Regulatory Organization of (IIROC) and the Mutual Fund Dealers Association (MFDA). - "Company" means Three Point Capital Corp., a company incorporated under the laws of British Columbia. - "Closing" means completion of a purchase and sale of Shares under this Offering.
-The Company may have more than one Closing, with the final Closing expected to occur by April 30, 2025, or such other date as the Company may determine in its sole discretion. - "Commercial Mortgages" has the meaning ascribed to it under Item 2.2 "Our Business Categories of Mortgage Investments Commercial Mortgages". - "CRA" means the Canada Revenue Agency. - "Credit Facility" means the syndicated agreement the Company has with the TD Bank as Lead Arranger and RBC as secondary lender, pursuant to a one-year Amended and Restated Credit Agreement dated December 13, 2023, maturing August 2, 2024.
-Under the Credit Facility Agreement, the Company has an overall maximum credit limit in the amount of \$90,000,000. - "Dealer Services Agreement" means the dealer services agreement between Three Point Capital Wealth Management Inc. ("TPCWM"), a party related to the Company, and the Company regarding EMD services to be provided by TPCWM, which agreement has been in effect since the registration of TPCWM as an EMD in British Columbia on February 3, 2020:
+"Applicable Laws" means all applicable provisions of law, domestic or foreign, including, without limitation, the Securities Policies.

+"Available Funds" means, at any time, the Gross Proceeds of the Offering less any selling commissions and fees and the expenses of the Offering, all as more particularly described in the table under "Item 1 - Use of Available Funds".

+"BCBCA" means the Business Corporations Act (British Columbia), as amended, supplemented, restated and in effect from time to time.

+"Board of Directors" means the board of directors of the Company.

+"CIRO" means the Canadian Investment Regulatory Organization which is the successor of both the Investment Industry Regulatory Organization of (IIROC) and the Mutual Fund Dealers Association (MFDA).

+"Company" means Three Point Capital Corp.

+"Closing" means a closing of the sale of Shares as the Company may determine from time to time.

+"Commercial Mortgages" means mortgages that are principally secured by land developments or income-producing properties that have retail, commercial, service, office and/or industrial uses.

+"CRA" means the Canada Revenue Agency.

+"Credit Facility" means the amended and restated credit agreement dated December 13, 2023, as amended by the first amendment to credit agreement dated July 19, 2024, among the Company, TD Bank, as lender, lead arranger and sole book runner, and administrative agent on behalf of itself and such other financial institutions and other entities that from time to time become parties thereto as lenders in accordance with the terms thereof, and RBC, as lender, whereby the lenders agreed to provide to the Company certain credit facilities which include an aggregate principal amount of up to \$90,000,000, considering of a revolving credit facility and swingline facility, maturing on August 2, 2025, as described under Item 2.2 - "Our Business - Credit Facility and Leverage" and Item 4.2 "Long Term Debt Securities".

+"Dealer Services Agreement" means the dealer services agreement effective as of February 3, 2020, and renewed on February 3, 2025, between TPCWM and the Company whereby TPCWM agreed to provide certain EMD services to the Company, as described under Item 2.1 "Structure - Three Point Capital Wealth Inc. - The EMD" and Item 9 - Compensation Paid to Sellers and Finder", as such agreement may be amended, amended and restated and/or supplemented from time to time.

-"DRIP" means the Company's Dividend Reinvestment Plan.
-See Item 5.1 - "Terms of Securities - Dividend Policy".
+"DRIP" means the Company's Dividend Reinvestment Plan, as described under Item 5.1 - "Terms of Securities - Dividend Policy".

-"EMD" means an Exempt Market Dealer, as such term is defined in NI 31-103.
+"EMD" means an exempt market dealer, as such term is defined in NI 31-103.